caroso1222/carlos-roso-gatsby/content/blog/this-is-what-i-did-to-ace-the-toptal-interview/index.md

 ![ctti.png](ctti.png)

 I think a blog post is not enough to teach everything I know.
-That's why I wrote [a FREE guide](https://carlosroso.com/cracking-the-toptal-interview) with an in-depth review on the topics I covered here: algorithm questions, exercises for test projects, tips for the technical screening, and much more.
+That's why I wrote [a FREE guide](https://carlosroso.com/cracking-the-toptal-interview) with an in-depth review of the topics I covered here: algorithm questions, exercises for test projects, tips for the technical screening, and much more.
 [Sign up for the waitlist now](https://carlosroso.com/cracking-the-toptal-interview) - I can tell you all the blood and sweat [will be worth it](https://www.instagram.com/carlosremote/) at the end.